damienmaguire/Tesla-Charger/README.md

 21/01/2020 : New V5 design based on the STM32F103C8T6 now released.
 Note that as of today no firmware is developed.
 Anyone want to lend a hand?

 18/02/20 : Beata firmware for the V5 board released.
 Untested as of this release due to hardware delay.
+Uses ST CUBEIDE.